Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/README.md

 ---

-# Writing tools
+# 4th tools: Writing tools

 *Goal*: increase quality and productivity when writing, e.g. in a non native language

 Three propositions: